marcgg/marcgg.github.com/_posts/2013-06-24-not-proud-to-be-french.md

 If my country achieved a lot 300 years ago, what does it has to do with me and why should all of this influence the way I feel?
-If I start to think this way, then comes the question of what events I should take into account to make up my mind about how I the way I "live" my nationality.
+If I start to think this way, then comes the question of what events I should take into account to make up my mind about the way I "live" my nationality.
 It's a hard question because France did great things and was host of [amazing](http://en.wikipedia.org/wiki/Voltaire)